rouhanaa/Hedging-with-minimax./README.md

 * The file "minimax" contains the main code running the algorithm.
 * The file "parameters" needs to be included in the same folder as the minimax code.
 * The file "bs_closed_form" contains an implementation of the BS equations for EC options.
-* The file "bs_closed_implied vol" contains an implementation of the Newton Algorithm to compute the implied volatility.
+* The file "bs_implied vol" contains an implementation of the Newton Algorithm to compute the implied volatility.

  ### How to run the code?###
  To run this code you will need: